waikato-datamining/image-dataset-converter-imgstats/DESCRIPTION.rst

-Image statistics extension for the image-dataset-converter library.
+Image statistics extension for the image-dataset-converter library (https://github.com/waikato-datamining/image-dataset-converter).

 Examples can be found here: